Astro-shubh/GMRT-search-mode-data-handling/README.md

-# Convert batch of GMRT total intensity raw files to sigproc filterbank and fold them using dspsr to generate folded archive files
+# Process batch of GMRT search mode data
 Convert uGMRT raw data files to sigproc-filterbank format and generate folded archive files.
 Total intensity both in 16-bit and 8-bit data are supported at present.
 Working on extracting total intensity from full stokes GMRT data and converting it to filterbank.

 Installation